rust-vmm/vhost-device/vhost-device-gpu/README.md

 cargo build
 ```

-gfxstream support is compiled by default, it can be disabled by not building with the `gfxstream` feature flag, for example:
+gfxstream support is compiled by default, it can be disabled by not building with the `backend-gfxstream` feature flag, for example:

 ```session
 CROSVM_USE_SYSTEM_VIRGLRENDERER=1 \